nwertzberger/lib-posg/README.md

 -----------------------------------------

 Every game has every joint action of every agent participating.
 The actions are defined inside of the agent, and these actions are used in every game.
 This is really the only way any agent can survive in a pOSG, as we really don't know exactly which game we are playing at any given time.
+Also, most agents continue to have the same set of actions available at any time.
+If an action is unavailable in a certain game, a very negative payoff could be used to discourage this.

 Observations are only of the "true / false" variety
 ---------------------------------------------------